+Dear xxxxx,

+You are invited to atte end a Fitness to Study meeting on:

+Date

+Time

+Where

+With

-The aim of this meeting is to give us an opportunity to further discuss the concerns that have been raised about your fitness to study and to agree an action plan between us, of support or another intervention that will help you in re---engaging with your studies and getting you back on track with achieving your academic intentions at Goldsmiths.
+that have been raised between us, of suppo ng is to give us an opportunity to further discuss the concerns about your fitness to study and to agree an action plan rt or another intervention that will help you in reengaging w ng you back on track with achieving your academic intention

-As part of this process you are encouraged to bring someone to support you to the meeting, this could be a parent, friend, support worker etc. It is important that you contribute to this meeting and you're encouraged to provide us with any relevant information or medical evidence that might support the discussion process.
+meeting, this could be contribute to this mee s you are encouraged to bring someone to support you to the e a parent, friend, support worker etc. It is important that you ting and you're encouraged to provide us with any relevant I evidence that might support the discussion process.

-Please be assured that the information shared and the discussion that will take place during this meeting will be treated sensitively and only shared will members of staff at Goldsmiths or external agencies that are directly involved with your studies and wellbeing.
+during this meeting wi at the information shared and the discussion that will take place ill be treated sensitively and only shared will members of state rnal agencies that are directly involved with your studies and

-Finally, I have enclosed a copy of the Fitness to Study student factsheet for your information and reference.
+Finally, I have enclose information and refere ed a copy of the Fitness to Study student factsheet for your ence.

 Kind Regards,